peterhinch/micropython-async/v3/docs/EVENTS.md

  are waiting on `.wait()`, all will resume running.
  2. Alternatively the `Event` may be cleared later.
-The timing of clearing the `Event` determines its behaviour if, at the time when the `Event` is set, a task waiting on the `await event.wait()` statement has not yet reached it.
+The timing of clearing the `Event` determines its behaviour if, at the time when the `Event` is set, a task with an `await event.wait()` statement has not yet reached it.
 If execution reaches `.wait()` before the `Event` is cleared, it will not pause.
  If the `Event` is cleared, it will pause until it is set again.